eiriksm/twigjs-drupal8/README.md

 - Translation of templates.
 - Probably a whole lot more.

 So keep that in mind.
 This is just a quick hack and not production code.

+## Contribute?
 If you want to help implement some of these things in the demo, that sounds swell.
 Pull requests welcome.